ceford/cefjdemos-data-jdm-user-en/articles/seo/sef-urls-on-apache.md

 they are presented here.
 If a step fails, **do not** continue until you have solved the problem.

-1. Rename the file `"htaccess.txt"` in your Joomla!'s base folder to `".htaccess"`.
+1. Rename the file `htaccess.txt` in your Joomla!'s base folder to `.htaccess`.
 2.  *This step may not be necessary.* Open `.htaccess` in a text editor.
     Uncomment `RewriteBase /` (remove the first character, \#).
 If Joomla is installed in its own folder, the enter the Joomla folder